missuo/discord-image/README.md

 Powerful image hosting / file sharing implemented using Discord Bot.

+**Deployment requires applying for a Discord account and creating a bot to obtain a Bot Token.
+However, this article will not mention these steps.
+Please Google how to do it yourself.**

 ## Features
 - Maximum supported single file size: 25MB.
 - Files never expire.